MisterAare/Crypto_Price_Analysis/README.md

 The data was extracted with Python using Yahoo Finance API.

 # Data Cleaning
-The dataset cleaning involved the following process
+The dataset cleaning in this project involved the following process

 1. Format the number columns with the currency format ($)
 2. Rounding up columns to the nearest whole number
-3. Extract the day and month column from the date table
+3. Extract the day and month columns from the date table
 4. Establhsing relations between the tables

 ![data_cleaning_data_model](https://github.com/MisterAare/Crypto_Price_Analysis_with_PowerBI/assets/109184556/bceebc6d-05bd-4220-8312-027b03498952)